Recycling | 1102 MacArthur Blvd. | Grand Prairie, TX 75050 | Phone 972-237-8151 | Fax 972-237-9408 | E-Mail

 Grand Prairie, TX 75052

-(Large recycle bins are located in the front parking lot, closest to Carrier Pkwy.)
+(Large recycle containers are located in the front parking lot, closest to Carrier Pkwy.)
 Paper and cardboard only

 ||Behind Uptown Fire Station #1 |

 Downtown Grand Prairie

 (Large recycle containers for public use can be found in the parking lot directly behind the fire station.)

 The location behind Uptown fire Station #1 has a large 40-yard container that is available for recycling the same items that can be recycled at the curb: bottles and jars, plastic bottles and jugs, aluminum cans, steel cans, newspapers, magazines, phone books, junk mail and broken-down boxes.

 As always, citizens are asked to conserve space by flattening cardboard boxes before placing them in the bins.